CryptoBridge shutting down

 - No two-factor authentication

-- Low trading volume compared to many centralised exchanges
+- Low trading volume compared to many centralized exchanges